 Clicking the Fit To Sqr button itself launches a combined Pack and Fit over all of the UV tiles.
-Unlike the buttons just described, which fit individual shells to the UV square, this one operates on all of the shells in each tile as a group.
+Unlike the buttons just described, which fit individual or grouped shells to a single UV square, this one operates on all of shells over all UV tiles.